djh00t/klingon_tools/klingon_tools/README.md

 The `LogTools` class provides methods for logging messages, decorating methods, and running shell commands:

- - `log_message` - logs a message with a given severity using a specific status name and color. for INFO, yellow for WARNING, and red for ERROR.
+ - `log_message` - logs a message with a given priority using a specific status name and color. for INFO, yellow for WARNING, and red for ERROR.
  - `method_state` - a decorator that logs the state of a method with a given style, status, and reason.